TrainBear/Satisfactorization/README.md

 # Satisfactorization
-Specialized calculator tool to make slitter systems in Satisfactory (the game) using prime factorization.
+Specialized calculator tool to make splitter systems in Satisfactory (the game) using prime factorization.